project-allocator/project-allocator/README.md

 * Store the configuration of your Wayfinder application to this repository's GitHub variables.
 * Obtain a Wayfinder access token and store it in this repository's GitHub secrets.
 * Store the GitHub personal access token to Kubernetes secrets so that the Kubernetes cluster can pull your Docker images.

+## Setting up the Microsoft SSO

+TODO: Tutorial on how to setup Azure app registrations